e-katerinenko/e-katerinenko/README.md

 ## Projects
 - <a href='https://github.com/e-katerinenko/Home-lab'>Detection and Response Lab</a>
-- <a href='https://github.com/e-katerinenko/Incident-Response-Planning'>Incident Response Planning</a>
+- <a href='https://github.com/e-katerinenko/Incident-Response-Planning'>Risk Management and Incident Response Planning</a>
 - <a href='https://github.com/e-katerinenko/nmap-detection'>Detecting Nmap Scans with Wireshark</a>
 - <a href='https://github.com/e-katerinenko/suricata'>Network Intrusion Detection with Suricata</a>